2i2c-org/docs/about/service-objectives.md

 For this reason, we commit to developing a support process that is efficient in responding to issues that communities bring to us.
 We define two types of support with 2i2c:

+- **Incidents** are requests connected with significant degraded service for one or more communities.
+For example, a system-wide outage or inability of users to log-in.
 - **Change Requests** are general requests for changes or improvements to a community's hub.
 For example, updating the environment or improving an open source tool.
-- **Incidents** are requests connected with significant degraded service for one or more communities.
-For example, a system-wide outage or inability of users to log-in.
+- **Guidance Requests** are questions or requests for conversations to discuss infrastructure decisions, provide guidance, etc.

 Below are our objectives broken down by the type of support they relate to.